Meta tags can be a valuable tool in your SEO arsenal.

 - Nofollow: this instructs search engines not to follow the links on a web page

-For example, a command to tell web crawlers not to index a web page looks like this:
+For example, a command to tell web crawlers not to index a web page could look like this:

-For example, you may want to use them to avoid duplicate content issues.
+For instance, you may want to use them to avoid duplicate content issues.

-Some other times you need to use robot meta tags include:
+Some other times when you need to use robot meta tags include:

 - When you are developing a website and don’t want search engines to index it until it’s ready